Mandarmani: Transportation

+By train

+The nearest railway station is Contai (17 km) and Ashapurna Devi railway station and the nearest airport is Kolkata.
+There are also multiple buses running every half-hour from 7 am till 6 pm.

 By car

 From Kolkata, after crossing the Vidyasagar Setu, Kona Expressway leads to Mumbai Road.
 As the total drive takes about 3.5–4 hours from Kolkata via Kolaghat and Nandakumar.
 From Nandakumar there is a right turn towards Contai.
 In the said Kolkata- Digha highway there is stoppage named Chawalkhola where a left side village road ends at a sea-side village called Mandarmani.

 There are two toll plazas on the route at Dhulagori and Sonapetya.

-By Train

-Mandarmani does not have a railway station.
-Contai (17 km) and Digha (30 km) are the nearest railway stations, well connected to major cities.
-Cabs and buses are available from the railway stations to reach Mandarmani.

 Activities

 The beach is the primary attraction offering tourists to enjoy the sea from early morning to late afternoon.
 From 3 PM onwards, people head out nearer resorts where beach bikes, ropeway etc. can be availed.
 There are also a string of local shops selling shells, handmade jewellery and handicrafts.
 A few locals also offer groups to take trip towards the mohana (Estuary) during sunset.